davy7125/polyphone/en/manual/soundfont-editor/tree.md

 This section lists all instruments contained in the soundfont, an instrument being an intermediate element made of samples and used by presets.
 Instruments contain links to samples called “divisions”, displayed as a list below each instrument.
-A click on an instrument or on one of its divisions leads to the [instrument editor](manual/soundfont-editor/editing-pages/instrument-editor.md).
+A click on an instrument or on one of its divisions leads to the [instrument editor][i-editor].
-A click on the header :guilabel:`Instruments` displays the [configuration summary](manual/soundfont-editor/configuration-summaries.md#doc_instrument) of all instruments.
+A click on the header :guilabel:`Instruments` displays the [configuration summary][conf-summary-i] of all instruments.

 ### Section “Presets”